But in the end, most people just want to know one thing: What is the most comfortable mattress?

 The Saatva is a very comfortable spring mattress with a pillow top.
 It is also a great value.

-Having tried so many amazing mattresses, it was difficult to narrow down the list to only six.
+Having tried so many amazing mattresses, it was difficult to narrow down the list to only eight.
 However, these mattresses have impressed us with their quality, value, and overall comfort.
-Here are our six picks for most comfortable mattresses.
+Here are our eight picks for most comfortable mattresses.

 Top Picks Compared